WhatsApp says hires former Amazon exec Mahatme to lead India payments

-NEW DELHI, June 28 (Reuters) - Facebook Inc (FB.O)-owned WhatsApp messenger said on Monday it was appointing a former Amazon (AMZN.O) executive as the head of payments in India as it looks to scale the service in its biggest market by users.
+NEW DELHI (Reuters) - Facebook Inc-owned WhatsApp messenger said on Monday it was appointing a former Amazon executive as the head of payments in India as it looks to scale the service in its biggest market by users.

-Mahatme was previously a senior executive at Amazon where he led the product and engineering teams for U.S. online retailer's payments business, Amazon Pay, in India.
-He also worked earlier with Citigroup (C.N) and Indian mobile carrier Bharti Airtel (BRTI.NS).
+Mahatme was previously a senior executive at Amazon where he led the product and engineering teams for U.S. online retailer’s payments business, Amazon Pay, in India.
+He also worked earlier with Citigroup and Indian mobile carrier Bharti Airtel.

 WhatsApp, which has more than 500 million Indian users, last year received a much-delayed approval for the launch of its payments system in the country, but so far its rollout has been capped by regulators at 20 million users.